 - Personal expenses such as laundry, phone etc.

-Martin Bišof is a Prague based professional photographer and adventurer who has years of experience guiding photo workshops and with commercial shooting.
-He spent a year in the natural beauty of New Zealand and has travelled to more than 30 countries around the globe explored from the depth Amazon rain forest to the high peaks of the Himalayas.
+Martin Bišof is a Prague based professional photographer and adventurer who has years of experience guiding photo workshops and with a commercial shooting.
+He has traveled to more than 35 countries around the globe and has explored wonders from the depths of the Amazon rain forest to the high peaks of the Himalayas.
 His pictures have won awards internationally and appeared in various magazines and other publications.
-Martin truly loves connecting with people from all over the world and discovering new places, tastes and cultures.
+Martin truly loves connecting with people from all over the world and discovering new places, tastes, and cultures.
 Read Martin’s full profile >